Salesforce

 Find Fields Used in a Document

-For example: The Property Address field was entered in the Property table of this matter.
+For example, the Property Address field was entered in the Property table of this matter.

 Address was entered in the property table of this matter

-4. Open or create a Word document from the matter.
+2. From the Details & Correspondence tab, open or create a Word document from the matter.

 This will launch the LEAP Document Automation pane on the right-hand side of your Word document.

-6. Click the Fields tab fields.
+4. Click the Fields tab fields.

-7. Select the relevant table type that you wish to insert fields from.
+5. Select the relevant table type that you wish to insert fields from.

-For example: Select the Property table type from the drop-down filter.
+For example, select the Property table type from the drop-down filter.

 Select the Property table in the drop-down menu in Word